zounathan/ctf/pwn_tips/Heap_overflow/heap_skills.md

 * [2017 0ctf babyheap](https://blog.csdn.net/qq_29343201/article/details/66476135)

 # fastbin duplication
-* If we free the fastchunk that at the top of fastbin list, the program will crash.
+* If we double free the fastchunk that at the top of fastbin list, the program will crash.
 * we can double free the fastchunk, if it's not at the top of fastbin list.
 Then, the chunk put into the fastbin again.
 ```c
 int *a = malloc(8);